 I like a product called Sea Foam Motor Treatment.
 I use this product in every tank of gas to help reduce the issues that can result from using fuel with ethanol.

-It not only keeps gas stable longer, it reduces moisture and helps clean the fuel system.
+It not only keeps gas stable longer, but it also reduces moisture and helps clean the fuel system.
 Another good option is STA-BIL.

 ***NOTE: If you use a RYOBI generator with a 2-cycle engine, you must use a gas and oil mixture in the fuel tank.
 DO NOT add straight gas to a 2-cycle engine.